checkout/checkout-sdk-python/README.md

 class ApiError(CheckoutSdkError):                       # 500 / fallback
 ```

 > The SDK will not do any offline business validations.
-Provided the values and types are correct, all business validations are handled at API level.
-On that note, expect `ValueError` and `TypeError` for incorrect usage.
+Provided the values and types are correct, all business validations are handled at API level. `ValueError` and `TypeError` are thrown for incorrect usage.

 ### Logging